PhilipF5/bit-senior-project-api/index.md

 **Mobile Only**

 Sends login credentials for the mobile app via POST.
-The API will check the credentials against the Users table in the database.
-If the credentials match, the user's API key is returned to the mobile app, and this key will be used to authenticate further API calls.
+The credentials should be sent as an `application/json` content-type, formatted as a single string with a space separating the username and password.
+The API will check the credentials against the Users table in the database and return a `Login` object, which is described below.

 ---